-44 percent of foreign-born Latino children (age 0-17) are without health insurance, compared to 17 percent of Blacks and 13 percent of U.S.-born Latinos.
+0-17) are without health insurance, compared to 17 percent of Blacks and 13 percent of U.S.-born Latinos.
 For the older adult category (65+) without health insurance, foreign-born Latinos have the highest with 13 percent.
-The GO TO 2040 Plan addresses issues of food security, physical activity, access to open space and overall wellness, all of which are important to all residents in the region, including Latinos.
+While health care is beyond the scope of the GO TO 2040 plan, this is a significant issue in the Latino community that connections between environmental, community service, and faith-based organizations to bring the outdoors to children in the region, including Latinos.
+Initiatives like Leave No Child Inside and the First Baptist Church's A Cool Summer Experience (in Waukegan) highlight the efforts to increase the health benefits associated with encouraging children's access to the outdoors.

 Health and recreation initiatives aimed at encouraging children's access to the outdoors are a recent movement in the region.
-In efforts to involve more low-income Latino children to participate in outdoor activities and recreational opportunities, organizations like Chicago Wilderness and the Waukegan First Baptist Church have explored the connections between environmental, community service and faith-based organizations to bring the outdoors to children in the region.
+In efforts to involve more low-income Latino children to participate in outdoor activities and recreational opportunities, organizations like Chicago Wilderness and the Waukegan First Baptist Church have explored the